unterberg-dev/react-classmate/README.md

   - [Extending other lib components / Juggling with components that are `any`](#extending-other-lib-components--juggling-with-components-that-are-any)
 - [Version 1 Users](#version-1)

-## Upcoming

-- Variants for `rsc.extend` -> V 1.0
-- Integrate more tests focused on SSR and React -> V 1.0
-- `$` prefix should be optional (at least for variants)
-- Advanced IDE integration
-  - show generated default class on hover
-  - enforce autocompletion and tooltips from the used libs

 ### re-inventing the wheel?

 Yes kind of, while [twin.macro](https://github.com/ben-rogerson/twin.macro) requires styled-components, and [tailwind-styled-components](https://github.com/MathiasGilson/tailwind-styled-component) isn’t fully compatible with [Vike](https://vike.dev/) - [See Issue here](https://vike.dev/broken-npm-package).

-I wrote my own version to fit my needs and extended it slightly with the [variants](#create-variants) feature as seen as inspiration in [cva](https://cva.style/docs/getting-started/variants).

 ## Getting started